tanmay67/chatbot/README.md

 ### Requirements Covered:

+---

 <br>

-Used ReactJS instead of NextJS (which is a must to learn if you about to use NextJS) The application is accessable via Netlify
+- Used ReactJS instead of NextJS (which is a must to learn if you about to use NextJS)React JS
+- The application is accessable via Netlify
-Instructions to run the App are here on the main page, as well as in README file The app should handle chat with real-time streaming (similar to ChatGPT / ChatNBX) globe_with_meridianssatellite
+- Instructions to run the App are here on the main page, as well as in README file
+- The app should handle chat with real-time streaming (similar to ChatGPT / ChatNBX) globe_with_meridianssatellite

 <br>